MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1052.md

 IV.
 Surveillance and Preventive Considerations

-As discussed above, MC is classified as a suspect or potential human carcinogen.
+As discussed in sections II and III of this appendix, MC is classified as a suspect or potential human carcinogen.
 It is a central nervous system (CNS) depressant and a skin, eye and respiratory tract irritant.
 At extremely high concentrations, MC has caused liver damage in animals.
 MC principally affects the CNS, where it acts as a narcotic.
 The observation of the symptoms characteristic of CNS depression, along with a physical examination, provides the best detection of early neurological disorders.
 Since exposure to MC also increases the carboxyhemoglobin level in the blood, ambient carbon monoxide levels would have an additive effect on that carboxyhemoglobin level.
 Based on such information, a periodic post-shift carboxyhemoglobin test as an index of the presence of carbon monoxide in the blood is recommended, but not required, for medical surveillance.

 Based on the animal evidence and three epidemiologic studies previously mentioned, OSHA concludes that MC is a suspect human carcinogen.
 The medical surveillance program is designed to observe exposed workers on a regular basis.
 While the medical surveillance program cannot detect MC-induced cancer at a preneoplastic stage, OSHA anticipates that, as in the past, early detection and treatments of cancers leading to enhanced survival rates will continue to evolve.

-A. Medical and Occupational History:
+A. Medical and Occupational History

 The medical and occupational work history plays an important role in the initial evaluation of workers exposed to MC.
 It is therefore extremely important for the examining physician or other licensed health care professional to evaluate the MC-exposed worker carefully and completely and to focus the examination on MC's potentially associated health hazards.
 The medical evaluation must include an annual detailed work and medical history with special emphasis on cardiac history and neurological symptoms.